rfnp/notes-app-back-end/README.md

 This is a note taking web application created with NodeJS using Hapi framework.
+Please note that this is only the back-end.
+For the front-end of this application please visit http://notesapp-v1.dicodingacademy.com